Katherine Hall Katherine Hall

 The Levites are excluded from this count and are instead responsible for transporting and protecting the tabernacle.
 There are still twelve tribes included in the census, even without the Levites because the tribes of Manasseh and Ephraim, Joseph’s two sons, are included.

 Judah is the largest of the twelve tribes.
-Judah is significant throughout scripture because God chose the tribe of Judah to be the ancestors of Jesus.
+Judah is significant throughout Scripture because God chose the tribe of Judah to be the ancestors of Jesus.

 Read More